Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 egg hopper

-33. Appa (Hopper)
+Appa (Hopper)

 Hoppers, or local pancakes, are my biggest frustration with Sri Lanka.
-Don’t get me wrong, I love-love-loooove hoppers, but why is it that pancakes (and there’s a kind that comes with egg inside) are served for dinner and not breakfast?
-Made of wheat or rice flour, hoppers are shaped like a bowl with soft center and very thin crispy edges.
+Don’t get me wrong, I love-love-loooove hoppers, but why is it that pancakes (and there’s a kind that comes with an egg inside) are served for dinner and not breakfast?
+Made of rice flour, hoppers are shaped like a bowl with soft center and very thin crispy edges.

 sri-lankan-string-hoppers

-34. Indi Appa (String Hoppers)
+Indi Appa (String Hoppers)

 Although the name suggest that string hopper is some kind of a hopper variety, the two couldn’t be more different.
-String hoppers are prepared of rice flour, making it a perfect meal for people who are gluten-intolerant.
-The dough is a simple mixture of rice flour and water that is stuffed in a special device, not unlike a meat grinder.
+String hoppers are prepared with rice flour, making it a perfect meal for people who are gluten-intolerant.
+The dough is a simple mixture of rice flour and water that is stuffed into a special device, not unlike a meat grinder.
 Thin strings of dough are squeezed out to create flat rounds which are then steamed and served with curries.

 kottu

-35. Kottu Roti
+Kottu Roti

 Roti is Sri Lankan flat bread that comes in many varieties.
 I wrote above about pol roti – flat bread made with addition of scraped coconut.
 Another popular option is godamba roti, almost paper-thin, stretchy, oily pancakes.
 For kottu roti, those thin pancakes are cut into pieces and mixed with vegetables, meat, and spices on a grill.
-Usually the cook uses two metal blades to cut and mix kottu roti.
+The cook uses two metal blades to cut and mix kottu roti.
 The sound of the blades hitting the grill is one that you will recognize wherever you travel in Sri Lanka.
 I always say that one knows there’s kottu nearby not because of its smell, but because of the sound.
 Kottu can be made with chicken, crab, egg, or vegetables.

 string hopper kottu

-36. Indi Appa Kottu (String Hopper Kottu)
+Indi Appa Kottu (String Hopper Kottu)

 Godamba roti is not the only ingredient that can serve as the base for kottu, but probably the most popular one.
 Another local favorite is kottu made of string hoppers (indi appa).
 Just like in case with kottu roti, string hoppers are cut into small pieces and mixed with spices, vegetables, and meats on a grill with the use of two metal blades.

-37. Thosai (Pancake)
+Thosai (Pancake)

-38. Grilled Seafood
+Grilled Seafood

 One of my favorite meals — freshly caught seafood simply baked or grilled — comes from touristy restaurants down south, by the ocean.
 Almost every restaurant facing the ocean offers a selection of daily catch to choose from.
 You can pick the kind of seafood you prefer and the cooking method.